narendra-create/Best-Fullstack-Projects/Local-Bite/client/TASKS.md

 - [x] make the payment method card not page
 - [x] add logic for cash on delivery method
 - [ ] make current orders pay now button when user uses cod else make it cancel button
+- [ ] make the loading animation when user clicks checkout with cod